• Skip to primary navigation

 Porsche Panamera Common Problems

 Listed below are Porsche Panamera common mechanical problems with their likely resolutions.
-These are the most frequent Panamera problems diagnosed by our repair shops over the years.
+These are the most frequent Panamera problems and mechanical issues for the 970, 971, and 976 that were diagnosed by repair shops.

-An accurate diagnosis of an issue by a Porsche mechanic typically saves you time and money – see our guide to local independent Porsche repair shops that can help.
-If you’re researching and considering buying a Panamera, our used car buyer guides highlight mechanical issues to be aware of before you complete a purchase.
+An accurate diagnosis of an issue by a professional Porsche mechanic typically saves you time and money – see our guide to local independent Porsche repair shops that can help you.
+If you’re researching and considering buying a Porsche Panamera, our used car buyer guides highlight mechanical issues to be aware of before you complete your purchase.

 Maintenance rarely solves a problem.
 However, neglecting maintenance can cause issues – check your last service update with our recommended Panamera maintenance schedules.

+Check engine light?
+Have you scanned your Panamera and are now not sure what to make of those OBD codes?
+Our article on how to interpret and make sense of those fault codes may help.
 The following sections identify common problems through symptoms.
-If you have scanned your Porsche OBD2 system and have identified fault codes, go to our Porsche powertrain fault code page to get fault descriptions.
-For the Panamera, we also include the hybrid drive system faults.
+If you have scanned your Porsche OBD2 system and have identified fault codes, go to our Porsche powertrain fault code page to get additional fault code descriptions.

 If your Panamera has mechanical issues that don’t appear here, simply drop us an email via the forms or pop-up contact and we’ll do our best to share a solution with you.